visual-layer/visuallayer/README.md

 </table>

-The sanitized version of a dataset is prefixed with `vl-` to differentiate it from the original dataset.
+The clean version of a dataset is prefixed with `vl-` to differentiate it from the original dataset.